 - Analytics and expert system – With the data on hand, we can identify anomalies and root cause.
 We can also predict a machine failure and how this will affect our delivery schedule.

-Conclusion – to increase productivity we need to harmonize the plant with emphasize on connecting people with machines and software process and have them collaborate.
+To increase productivity we need to harmonize the plant with emphasize on connecting people with machines and software process and have them collaborate.
 This will empower the people, give them more insight on the ongoing and elevate their sense of team work.
 It will provide end to end workflow control.
 The full digitalization of the plant that will enable analytics and artificial intelligence processes to mitigate problem events and continually improve productivity.

 * A cobot, or collaborative robot, is a robot intended for direct human robot interaction within a shared space, or where humans and robots are in close proximity.
 Cobot applications contrast with traditional industrial robot applications in which robots are isolated from human contact.
 Cobot safety may rely on lightweight construction materials, rounded edges, and inherent limitation of speed and force, or on sensors and software that ensures safe behavior.